Skip to content

 Iteration — No Loops

 Prove has no for, while, or loop constructs.
-Iteration is expressed through map, filter, reduce, and recursion.
+Iteration is expressed through the builtin HOFs (map, filter, reduce) and recursion.
 This keeps all data transformations as expressions (they produce values) rather than statements.

 // Instead of: for each user, get their name